c3d/xl/doc/HANDBOOK_1-syntax.md

 ### Text syntax

 Text in XL is delimited with a single or double quote, `'` or `"`, and can contain any printable character.
-Foe example, `"Hello World"` or `'ABC'` are valid text in XL.
+For example, `"Hello World"` or `'ABC'` are valid text in XL.
+If the delimiter is needed in the text, it can be obtained by doubling it.
+For example, `"He said ""Hello"""` is text containing `He said "Hello"`.

 Additionally, the XL syntax file can specify delimiters for "long" text.
 Long text can include line-terminating characters, and only